Bland–Altman plot

 A Bland–Altman plot (difference plot) in analytical chemistry or biomedicine is a method of data plotting used in analyzing the agreement between two different assays.
 It is identical to a Tukey mean-difference plot, the name by which it is known in other fields, but was popularised in medical statistics by J. Martin Bland and Douglas G. Altman.

-Agreement versus correlation

-Bland and Altman drive the point that any two methods that are designed to measure the same parameter (or property) should have good correlation when a set of samples are chosen such that the property to be determined varies considerably.
-A high correlation for any two methods designed to measure the same property could thus in itself just be a sign that one has chosen a widespread sample.
-A high correlation does not necessarily imply that there is good agreement between the two methods.

 Construction

 Consider a sample consisting of $n$ observations (for example, objects of unknown volume).
 Both assays (for example, different methods of volume measurement) are performed on each sample, resulting in $2n$ data points.
 Each of the $n$ samples is then represented on the graph by assigning the mean of the two measurements as the $x$-value, and the difference between the two values as the $y$-value.